emsr/quadrature/README.md

 - Add new quadrature algorithms.
 The GSL was focused on what I think is the middle of the spectrum: Gauss-Kronrod, Fejer and Clenshaw-Curtis, etc. This library adds simple recursive midpoint, trapezoid, and Simpson rules at the "low-end" and double-exponential, sinh-tanh rules at the "high-end".
 - Support contour integration in the complex plane and for vector spaces.

 Currently, this is a one-dimensional library.
 Cubature is a future goal.
 Monte-Carlo is another subject left out for now.
-The standard C++ <random> library was developed in large part to support this use-case and it is a worthy thing to have in a C++ library.
+The standard C++ <random> library was developed in part to support this use-case and it is a worthy thing to have in a C++ library.
 After we get these done.